Geo-K23/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 4-print_rev.c prints a string, in reverse, followed by a new line.
 5-rev_string.c writes a function that reverses a string 6-puts2.c writes a function that prints every other character of a string, starting with the first character, followed by a new line
+7-puts_half.c prints second half of a string, followed by a new line.